rclone/rclone/docs/content/flags.md

       --s3-session-token string                      An AWS session token
       --s3-shared-credentials-file string            Path to the shared credentials file --s3-sse-customer-algorithm string             If using SSE-C, the server-side encryption algorithm used when storing this object in S3
+      --s3-sse-customer-key string                   To use SSE-C you may provide the secret encryption key used to encrypt/decrypt your data
-      --s3-sse-customer-key string                   If using SSE-C you must provide the secret encryption key used to encrypt/decrypt your data
+      --s3-sse-customer-key-base64 string            If using SSE-C you must provide the secret encryption key encoded in base64 format to encrypt/decrypt your data
       --s3-sse-customer-key-md5 string               If using SSE-C you may provide the secret encryption key MD5 checksum (optional)
       --s3-sse-kms-key-id string                     If using KMS ID you must provide the ARN of Key --s3-storage-class string                      The storage class to use when storing new objects in S3